Executive Search in Brazil’s Infrastructure Sector

 Leadership demand is concentrated in:

-• Transport & logistics corridors
+• Transport and logistics corridors

 • Energy generation and transmission